 Now that you’ve considered these questions, let’s take a look at some beige, tan and brown samples and see what you like!

-Unlike the cooler tone of the previous two, Antique Beige and Summer Sandcastle have a slightly red undertone.
+Unlike the cooler tone of the previous two, Antique Bisque and Summer Sandcastle have a slightly red undertone.
 Because these beige samples have a hint of red in them, they have the potential to have a subtle pink tone in certain lights.
 Be careful of this possibility if that isn’t the look you are going for!

 These options are tans with a pretty grey undertone.
 These are lovely choices if you like the look of a grey painted room, but still want to have a bit of warmth on the walls.